kbarszczak/DB_load_balancer/README.md

 ## Contribute
 - clone the repository
 - either make the changes or implement missing code
-- create the pull request with detailed description of your changes
+- create the pull request with a detailed description of your changes